Camille Guaty: Early life

-Guaty was born in Sunnyvale, California of Cuban and Puerto Rican descent.
-Her mother's side of the family is originally from the Canary Islands.
+Guaty was born in Sunnyvale, California.

 She attended a summer program at the Royal Academy of Dramatic Art in London and studied at Boston University.
-She has lived in California, New Jersey and New York City.

 Career

 Singing

 Camille auditioned for Popstars, a reality TV show that aired on the WB Network in 2000.
 She made it to the L.A.
 Workshop that included only the best 26 contestants.
 In the end, Camille was one of ten semi-finalists and eventually the last contestant not to win a spot as part of the winning girl group Eden's Crush.

 Acting

 In 2002, Guaty was the lead in the movie Gotta Kick It Up!, a Disney Channel Original movie.
 She was the leading role in the short-lived TV series The Help with Mindy Cohn, Megan Fox, and Antonio Sabato Jr.